kimishidairessha/secureDiaLog/README.md

 ## Credits

 Bowen Wang began this as a student project based on Graham Williams' design and supervision.
 See https://github.com/onionoino/klee.
+Ye Duan continued its development as a student project and migrated the original concept into a daily diabetes survey capturing app under Graham Williams' supervision.